 - The Paris climate Agreement came into force on the 4th November 2016, and has been ratified by over 120 countries.

-- However, despite these political advances, 2016 was the hottest year on record, and these record-breaking changes are pushing the world into “uncharted territory”, nudging us closer to the 1.5°C warming threshold.
+- However, despite these political advances, the last 4 years have been the hottest on record, and we are nudging ever closer to the 1.5°C warming threshold.

 - The world has also entered what has been called a “new era of climate change reality”, that sees global CO2 concentration levels in the atmosphere above 400 parts per millions (ppm, for every million air particles, 400 are CO2 molecules), exceeding the 350ppm threshold that has been deemed safe by scientists.